Historical Foundation: 1971 Liberation War

 Bangladesh has emerged as India's largest trade partner in South Asia and India is the second largest export destination for Bangladesh (after the US).
 Key economic dimensions:

-- Trade: Bilateral trade exceeds $12 billion annually (India exports significantly more than it imports — a persistent Bangladeshi concern)
+- Trade: Bilateral trade is approximately USD 13 billion annually (FY 2023-24; India exports significantly more than it imports — a persistent Bangladeshi concern)

 - Major Indian exports to Bangladesh: Cotton, machinery, vehicles, chemicals